MattiHyyppa/Self-monitoring-app/README.md

 ## Important for running locally
 deno-postgres doesn't seem to be compatible with the newest `Deno version (v1.6, January 2021)`.
 The app works fine with for example `v1.5.2`.

-The app can be run with `Docker compose` or by installing the dependencies yourself.
+The app can be run with `Docker Compose` or by installing the dependencies yourself.

-## With Docker compose
+## Building and running with Docker Compose
 Create a database.env file in the project's root directory.
 There is a template in file `database.env-template` which you can copy to database.env and fill the database credentials there.

 Build the application by running